joelouthan/theologic.us/content/posts/prayers/2020-06-06-daily_prayers.md

 **Marmie** *(Removal from Spiritual Isolation; Brought into Spiritual community; Equally yoked)*

-Thank you for my sweetest family.
-Lord, thank you that I get to have them under my roof for a few days.
-Lord, thank you for blessing me.

 ## Church

 **Lord, what do you want your church to be?
 What have you seen your Bride to be?
 Align me with that!**

 **God, who am I and what is my purpose?**

-You see, I don't know.
-I think I am called but what of that.
-What is your will in my life and in my family and in my church.
-Keep me aligned with what you want--nothing more.

 1. **Our relationship with the truth** - *Is there absolute truth or is there just my truth that I have to seek out?* - Where have I pieced together my own truth?